• Home |

 Cons

-• A tad pricier than some other JHPs
+• A tad pricier than some other JHP loads

 Why We Chose It

-Hornady Critical Duty +P 124-grain JHP bullets are the best self-defense cartridges for the Ruger Security 9 because they’re high-quality cartridges designed to expand through common barriers.
-Hornady already makes exquisitely engineered ammunition, but the Critical Duty +P JHP is specifically designed for full-size firearms like the Ruger Security 9.
+Hornady Critical Duty +P 124 grain JHP is the best self-defense ammo for the Ruger Security-9 because it's designed to penetrate common urban barriers without losing capacity for deep penetration and wide expansion.
+Hornady makes exquisitely engineered ammunition, and their Critical Duty +P JHP ammo is specifically designed for full-size pistols like the Ruger Security-9.

-One of the biggest complaints I’ve heard after talking to other shooters is that the Ruger Security 9 jams.
-Fortunately, Hornady overcomes this issue by using high-quality nickel-plated cases (less friction than brass) and clean-burning powders to keep the feed ramp free of debris.
-The company also uses crimped cases to help with feeding, so it’s incredibly efficient and reliable in this firearm.
+One of the biggest complaints I’ve heard about the Ruger Security-9 is that it jams too often.
+Hornady overcomes this issue by using high-quality nickel-plated cases (which generate less metal-on-metal friction than brass), as well as clean-burning powder to keep the feed ramp free of debris.

-Of course, terminal performance is also important when choosing your EDC ammo.
-Standard hollow points become clogged easily and fail to expand.
-Hornady overcame this obstacle by filling the hollow point with polymer.
-This design forces expansion, even through heavy clothing, drywall, and autoglass.
+Terminal performance is critical when choosing your EDC ammo.
+Standard hollow points can become clogged easily and fail to expand.
+Hornady overcame this obstacle by filling the nose cavity with a polymer plug.
+This design also promotes wider expansion after impact.

-Furthermore, these cartridges meet FBI standards for penetration, and they’re affordable.
-So, you’re really getting everything you need for defense in one cartridge.
+These cartridges meet FBI standards for penetration, and they’re affordable.
+You’re really getting everything you need for defense out of one cartridge.

 Honorable Mention